C2DH/popkult60/pages/project.en.md

 **Ann-Kristin Kurberg**, [Entertainment without Frontiers - Representing and Performing Other Cultures in German, French, and Spanish TV Shows of the 1960s](../assets/pdf/kurberg-en.pdf)

-*Supervisor: Jun.
-Prof. Dr. Christoph Vatter*
+*Supervisor: Prof. Dr. Christoph Vatter*